-Students who meet the Technical Standards for admission to CUSOM, as described in this Academic Bulletin, and feel they are being discriminated against shall first meet with the Director of Student Affairs to explain their grievance.
+Students who meet the Technical Standards for admission to CUSOM, as described in this Academic Bulletin, and feel they-have a Grievance shall first meet with the Executive Director of Student Affairs to explain their grievance.

-The student must schedule a meeting with the Director of Student Affairs within fourteen (14) calendar days from the date of the action being grieved or the date the student should have known about the action to initiate this discussion.
-The grievance complaint must be made in writing and signed by the person filing it.
-The Director of Student Affairs shall investigate the grievance within seven (7) calendar days.
-In the case where the discrimination is in any way threatening, the Director of Student Affairs shall investigate the complaint and bring it to the attention of the Dean immediately for intervention.
+The student must schedule a meeting with the Executive Director of Student Affairs within fourteen (14) calendar days from the date of the action being grieved or the date the student should have known about the action to initiate this discussion.
+The Grievance complaint must be made in writing and signed by the person filing it.
+The Executive Director of Student Affairs shall investigate the Grievance within seven (7) calendar days.
+In the case where the discrimination is in any way threatening, the Executive Director of Student Affairs shall investigate the complaint and bring it to the attention of the Dean immediately for intervention.

-After the investigation period of seven (7) calendar days, the student filing the grievance, and the person against whom the grievance is filed shall meet with the Director of Student Affairs to discuss an informal resolution.
-This meeting shall be scheduled within fourteen (14) calendar days of the initial filing of the grievance.
+After the investigation period of seven (7) calendar days, the student filing the Grievance, and the person against whom the Grievance is filed shall meet with the Executive Director of Student Affairs to discuss an informal resolution.
+This meeting shall be scheduled within fourteen (14) calendar days of the initial filing of the Grievance.